Current as of October 2021 | Download print version (in PDF)

 - Republic 10863 “Customs Modernization and Tariff Act” (CMTA) (“CMTA”)

-- SEC Memorandum Circular No. 8, series of 2006 (Foundations); SEC Memorandum Circular No. 10, series of 2016 (Nationality of Corporations); SEC Memorandum Circular No. 15, series of 2018 (Guidelines for the Protection of SEC-registered NPOs from Money Laundering and Terrorist Financial Abuse); Revised Securities Regulation Code (SRC) Rule 68, 2019 (Annual SEC filings)
+- SEC Memorandum Circular No. 8, series of 2006 (Foundations); SEC Memorandum Circular No. 10, series of 2016 (Nationality of Corporations); SEC Memorandum Circular No. 25 series of 2019 (Guidelines for the Protection of SEC-registered NPOs from Money Laundering and Terrorist Financing Abuse or 2019 NPO Guidelines) amending SEC Memorandum Circular No. 15, series of 2018; Revised Securities Regulation Code (SRC) Rule 68, 2019 (Annual SEC filings)

 - Microfinance NGOs Act (Republic Act 10693), November 2015 and its Implementing Rules and Regulation, August 2016; BIR Revenue Regulation 3-2017 Implementing the Tax Provision of RA 10693; SEC Memorandum Circular No. 2, series of 2006 (Microfinancing)